Consent (2023 British film): Reception

-According to the marketing body for UK commercial television, Consent was watched by approximately 316,000 viewers at the time of broadcast, which combined with 83,000 VOSDAL viewers and 165,000 saving it for later made it the 34th most-watched Chanel Four program of the week with 8.4% of their national audience.
+According to the marketing body for UK commercial television, Consent was watched by approximately 316,000 viewers at the time of broadcast, which combined with 83,000 VOSDAL viewers and 165,000 saving it for later, made it the 34th most-watched Channel 4 programme of the week, with 8.4% of their national audience.

-Consent has been described by Anita Singh in The Telegraph as "required viewing" for UK schools, particularly teenagers, and in style and construction has been compared with John Hughes 1980 Brat Pack film, Pretty in Pink.
+Consent has been described by Anita Singh in The Telegraph as "required viewing" for UK schools, particularly teenagers, and in style and construction has been compared with John Hughes' 1980 Brat Pack film, Pretty in Pink.
 Writing in Stylist magazine, Kayleigh Dray favourably compared the film's portrayal of its themes to such recent documentary pieces as Zara McDermott's 2021 Uncovering Rape Culture, which saw McDermott draw on her own experience of almost being raped.
 In The Guardian, Barbara Ellen drew connections with the broader Metoo movement and how it intersects with the ethics of consent and peer-pressure.
 The choice of casting the Archie character as the main protagonist was praised by Sophie McBain in the New Statesman, who suggested that had, for example, the film focussed on Raffy, it would have been far less powerful viewing.

-The acting out of their WhatsApp messages by the characters was criticised by Singh, which she suggested was "stagey" and detracted from the film's authenticity, as also, she felt the use of actors older than those they were portraying.
-The online legal journal Lexology also criticised the film as while holding lofty ambitions to play a role in the fight against tox masculinity, it eventually realised itself as a lost opportunity.
-Matthew Hardcastle of Kingsley Napley argues that, notwithstanding that the narrative was already flawed by its relatively short length, numerous legal matters were either misunderstood—that, for example, Natalie's accusations would only be taken seriously with backing evidence-omitted entirely, such as the fact that school-led investigations would usually be multi-agency led, or downplayed (for example, the role of social media was covered from the boys' perspective but would also have provided a forum for a backlash.
-Finally, Hardcastle argues, while we see Natalie make her report to the police, we then do not see the consequences on the numerous lives this would have gave impacted: "Perhaps the single biggest difference between Consent and real-life was the portrayal of certainty in circumstances where there often is none".